 - the research projects of an NRP jointly pursue an overall goal;

 - knowledge transfer and the communication of results are valued highly.

-Periodically (approximately every 2 to 3 years), interested parties can submit topics for research programmes to the State Secretariat for Education, Research and Innovation (SERI).
-The SERI drafts programme proposals on the basis of these submissions and then commissions the SNSF to conduct feasibility studies.
-At the given time, the SERI website will provide details of when and how NRP topics can be submitted.
-In a second phase, the SNSF will prepare calls for proposals for the suggested programmes that received a positive assessment in the feasibility study.
-At the request of the Federal Department of Economic Affairs, Education and Research (EAER), the Federal Council judges the merits of these calls for proposals, defines the budgets and commissions the SNSF to implement the NRPs.
+Once a new NRP round has been opened, interested parties can submit topics for research programmes to the State Secretariat for Education, Research and Innovation (SERI).
+The SERI drafts programme proposals based on these submissions and tasks the SNSF with conducting feasibility studies.
+In a second phase, the SNSF prepares programme concepts for the proposed programmes that received a positive assessment in the feasibility study.
+The Federal Department of Economic Affairs, Education and Research (EAER) then asks the Federal Council to approve the NRPs and their budgets, and the Federal Council mandates the SNSF to conduct the NRPs.

-Can researchers submit projects to an ongoing NRP?
+Can researchers submit projects for an ongoing NRP?

 When and to whom can one propose topics for National Research Programmes (NRPs)?